-Age is just a number when it comes to badass old-timers in anime.
-Even if signs of aging are visible on them, they still manage to keep up with their younger counterparts—and it's truly amazing to watch.
+Age is just a number when it comes to old characters in anime.
+Even if signs of aging are visible on them, they still manage to keep up with their younger counterparts—and it's always fun to watch.

-Some of these old guys were badasses when they were young and stayed that way well into their age.
-Others only got more powerful as they grew older, and yet others lost their edge but can still kick butt when necessary.
+Some old anime characters were badasses youngsters who stayed that way for many years.
+Others only got more powerful with age.
+And yet others lost their edge but can still kick butt when necessary.

-They may look old, fragile, and weak, but never underestimate them.
-Here are some of the most badass old anime characters we've seen, ranked up to our favorite!
+They may look fragile and weak, but never underestimate them.
+Here are my picks for the most badass old anime characters.

 Master Genkai is the master of Yusuke Urameshi in the Yu Yu Hakusho anime series.
 She's known for various techniques, the most notable one being Spirit Wave (which Yusuke inherited as the Spirit Wave Orb).